Button

 Alignment of content

-Buttons with both icon and text can be aligned three ways.
-We should pick one per page or view to make sure it’s consistent and clear.
+Buttons with both icons and text can be aligned in three ways.
+We should pick one per page or view to make sure they’re consistent and clear.

 Buttons Alignment Dos